Ensure Compliance with Ease

 One suggested preventative measure is the incorporation of rental insurance.
 Lease insurance can be a safeguard, providing coverage against rental loss due to tenant default.
 Landlords and property managers can require tenants to have renter’s insurance and consider lease insurance as a way to protect their business.

-Unlikely Allies: Tenant Insolvency and Lease Insurance
+How Tenant Insolvency Intersects with Lease Default Insurance

 At times, you may encounter the situation of tenant insolvency which can lead to tenant default.
 In such situations, tenant insolvency and lease insurance may turn out to be unlikely allies.
 Lease insurance provides a safety net by compensating for the losses incurred due to tenant default.